krahets/hello-algo/en/docs/chapter_data_structure/number_encoding.md

 Adding $1$ to the 1's complement of negative zero produces a carry, but since the `byte` type has a length of only 8 bits, the $1$ that overflows to the 9th bit is discarded.
 That is to say, **the 2's complement of negative zero is $0000 \; 0000$, which is the same as the 2's complement of positive zero**.
 This means that in 2's complement representation, there is only one zero, and the positive and negative zero ambiguity is thus resolved.

-One last question remains: the range of the `byte` type is $[-128, 127]$, and how is the extra negative number $-128$ obtained?
+One last question remains: the range of the `byte` type is $[-128, 127]$, so where does the extra negative number $-128$ come from?
 We notice that all integers in the interval $[-127, +127]$ have corresponding sign-magnitude, 1's complement, and 2's complement, and sign-magnitude and 2's complement can be converted to each other.

 However, **the 2's complement $1000 \; 0000$ is an exception, and it does not have a corresponding sign-magnitude**.
 According to the conversion method, we get that the sign-magnitude of this 2's complement is $0000 \; 0000$.
 This is clearly contradictory because this sign-magnitude represents the number $0$, and its 2's complement should be itself.
 The computer specifies that this special 2's complement $1000 \; 0000$ represents $-128$.
 In fact, the result of calculating $(-1) + (-127)$ in 2's complement is $-128$.